 The medical term for hair loss is alopecia.
 It can affect any part of the body, including the legs.
 Causes include medications and medical conditions, such as diabetes.

-Hair loss on the legs is also known as anterolateral leg alopecia.
+Hair loss on the legs is known as anterolateral leg alopecia.
 This is because it is visible on the front (anterior) and sides (lateral) of the lower legs.
 Another name for it is peroneal alopecia.

-Many people with alopecia on the legs may not realize that they have it.
+Many people with alopecia on the legs may not realize they have it.
 As long as there are no other symptoms present, it should not be a cause for concern.